Saneha-Kanwal/ai_desk/README.md

 ### Manual Deployment

-1. Set up PostgreSQL database
+1. Set environment variables in `.env`
-2. Run migrations: `./scripts/migrate.sh`
-3. Deploy backend (FastAPI + Uvicorn)
+2. Deploy backend (FastAPI + Uvicorn)
-4. Deploy frontend (Next.js build)
+3. Deploy frontend (Next.js build)
-5. Configure reverse proxy (nginx) if needed
+4. Configure reverse proxy (nginx) if needed

+**Note**: Since this uses in-memory storage, data will be lost on server restart.
+For production, consider:
+- Implementing persistent storage (file-based or database)
+- Using a process manager (PM2, systemd) to keep the server running
+- Setting up periodic backups if needed

 ## Cost Considerations